Marie-Sheela/javascript-functional-programming-array-methods-practice-Bank-account-login-transactions/README.md

 Timer:
-timer starts when user logs in. if user is idle for 2 mins, user is logged out. if user makes any transfer, then I reset the timer.
+timer starts when user logs in. if user is idle for 30 seconds, user is logged out. if user makes any transfer, then I reset the timer.
+===

+after login:
+I display
-I display welcome message and today's date.
+welcome message
+today's date
+total balance
+total deposit
+total withdrawal
+total interest
+====

+I have different rate of interest of every person.
+===

 transfer money:
 user enters amount and receiver's username.